olwend/dummyapi_js/README.md

     writing to a Mongo-memory-server.
     Tests demo the functionality.

-# Infrastructure
+# Infrastructure - OVERALL AIM TO INCREASE KNOWLEDGE OF DEV OPS
     Node server can be run as a docker container.
     __master__   This branch uses Jenkins & AWS Codepipeline for CI/CD.
-    __jenkinsindocker__ This branch builds a pipeline using Ansible & Jenkins to deploy a docker image to webserver
+    __jenkinsindocker__ This branch builds a pipeline using Jenkins to push a docker image to repository
 	        Jenkins:
             - Tests - proceed if passes
             - Build -> Docker image - test at this stage

+NEXT STAGE:
-            - Ansible playbook deploy to webserver on EC2 LINUX AMI instance
+    - Ansible playbook to create infrastructure for build/ test/ deploy to webserver on EC2 LINUX AMI instance

 # Dependencies
 * Jest test runner